visiongeist/toe.js/README.md

 ### tap, doubletap, taphold

-The "tap" event is somehow similar to a click event with a pointer device so there is nothing more to say about it. "doubletap" is the touch equivalent for double click.
-If there two taps in a short time period then the "doubletap" event is triggered (Attention: If you bind "doubletap" AND "tap" to the same element then the "tap" event will be called deferred)
+The "tap" event is somehow similar to a click event with a pointer device so there is nothing more to say about it.
 "taphold" is triggered if the user starts touching the target and keeps his finger on it for a certain amount of time (default: 500ms)

 ### swipe